CivicActions/ssp-toolkit/docs/ssp.md

 Privileged users of the system are required to identify and authenticate in order to access any functions of the information system beyond viewing and downloading the publicly available website content that is available to all anonymous website visitors.
 Privileged users require the appropriate authorization described in AC-2.

 ##### Drupal

 Drupal users authenticate using the standard login protocol prior to using application services.
 User roles are described in AC-3.
 Privileged Drupal accounts can only be created by existing website users with the role of "administrator".
-Administrator users assign roles to each login account that govern the user's ability to create, publish, update or delete website content.
+Administrator users assign roles to each login account that governs the user's ability to create, publish, update or delete website content.

 ### IA-2 (1): Network Access To Privileged Accounts